Tag: dyscalculia trainer

 Math puzzles

-Today’s freebie consists of some math puzzles with calculations until 10.
+Today’s freebie consists of some math puzzles with calculations up to 10.
 Children have to cut out the pictures and glue them onto the correct calculation.
-This trains not only math skills, but also fine motor skills, attention, visual and spatial perception.
-DOWNLOAD Check out our other freebies!
+This trains not only math skills, but also fine motor skills, attention, visual, and spatial perception.

 Apple iBook: Dyslexia – Dyscalculia !?

-An interactive iBook for the iPad shows solutions for persons with dyslexia and dyscalculia.
-It is on sale for only $1.99 .
 In this inspiring publication Dr. Astrid Kopp-Duller and Livia R. Pailer-Duller show again that they are experts on the subject of dyslexia and dyscalculia.
-With incredible insight they show the necessity of helping […]
+With incredible insight they show the necessity of helping people with dyslexia and dyscalculia on an educational-didactic level.
+This is of preeminent importance for success when helping people who have difficulties with reading, writing, or calculating.

 Counting with monsters